How Toe Spacers Can Help Restore Your Feet

-Toe spreaders are one of my favourite movement hacks.
-What are toe spreaders?
+Toe spacers are one of my favourite healthy feet short cuts.
+What are toe spacers?
 Basically, they’re exactly what they sound like – little devices designed to create a bit more space between your toes.
-And why toe spreaders?
+And why are toe spacers important?
 Because modern shoes squash your toes and if you want your feet to work better, you should start unsquashing them.

-In today’s post, I’m sharing some of my favourite toe spreader options and how you can pick the best ones for your unique life.
+In today’s post, I’m sharing some of my favourite toe spacer options and how you can pick the best ones for your unique life.

 Ever since we were babies, our feet have spent most of their time in shoes.
 Modern shoes are TOO NARROW in the toes.
 And that means our toes have been artificially squished together since day one.